Heimdal

 Windows 7 support has ended – What are the next steps for your business?

 Now that Windows 7 is no longer being given support, it’s time for you to take a look at your options.
-This operating system is more than ten years old, and you definitely need a plan to move your workloads to something more modern.
+This operating system is more than ten years old, and you definitely need a plan to move your workload to something more modern.
 It would not really make sense to consider migrating to Windows 8.1 since you’ll only get just a few more years of support anyway.
 So, your safest bet would be to switch to Windows 10 (or Windows as a Service, the SaaS approach introduced by Microsoft with Windows 10 to deploy and update the OS).
 You should follow this approach especially if you’re a company that has invested heavily in Microsoft’s stack and switching to a different system, like macOS or Linux, would end up being too expensive.
 So, below are a few steps to consider and aspects to keep in mind when migrating to Windows 10.

 #1.
 Start a plan to migrate as soon as possible to Windows 10

 It’s best that you prioritize your migration to Windows 10 to avoid the security risks involved.
 Studies have shown that unpatched systems account for the majority of data breaches.
 Remember the WannaCry ransomware attack, that devastated the UK’s National Health Service?
 Experts were arguing that this disastrous ransomware infection could have been prevented, had security patches been applied to protect the Windows 7 systems, which were common throughout the NHS.
 Here at Heimdal, we can’t stop focusing on the importance of patching.
-If you are interested to learn more about the common practices and vulnerabilities related to software patching, feel free to check out the insightful guide published by one of my colleagues.
+If you are interested in learning more about the common practices and vulnerabilities related to software patching, feel free to check out the insightful guide published by one of my colleagues.

 #2.
 Do a fresh installation of your software and apps on your new Windows 10 PCs